jonahgcarpenter/jonahgcarpenter/README.md

 ## About Me
 I'm a passionate software developer with a love for coding and problem-solving.
 I enjoy working on innovative projects and learning new technologies.

-- 🌱 I’m currently learning about Docker, and NeoVim.
+- 🌱 I’m currently learning about Docker, and getting used to NeoVim.
-- 📫 How to reach me: [jonahgcarpenter@gmail.com](mailto:jonahgcarpenter@gmail.com)

 ## Projects
 Here are a few projects I've worked on: